nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

     ```

-#### Nginx Instances with Nginx Agent installed for Nginx One Console
+### Nginx Container Images with Nginx Agent installed for Nginx One Console

 For Reference:  Find all the currently available Nginx OSS containers with Agent installed.
 Curl the `Docker Registry`: